 To take part you will need to register with the company running the survey for the government by phoning TELEPHONE.
-The telephone adviser will register you onto the survey and an appointment will be confirmed in the next 7 days.
+The telephone adviser will register you onto the survey and a member of the survey team will then contact you.
 A contact email is available for those who are unable to telephone, for example due to hearing or speech impairment EMAIL.
 If you are able to use the telephone, it would help us if you could do so.

-Opening times are: Monday to Thursday - 9:00am to 9:00pm
+Opening times are:

-Friday - 9:00am to 8:00pm Saturday - 9:00am to 5:00pm Sunday - 9:00 to 5:00pm
+Monday to Thursday - 9:00am to 9:00pm Friday - 9:00am to 8:00pm Saturday - 9:00am to 5:00pm Sunday - 9:00 to 5:00pm